≡ Menu

 At the other end of the spectrum, you have soft-haired indoor brooms.
 Like the wide-head types, these are largely unsuitable for outdoor use and should be avoided.

 It’s also worth mentioning corn (or “sorghum”) brooms.
-They have a rustic look about them but aren’t ideal when it comes to “real” sweeping up.
+They have a rustic look about them and many people love the aesthetics.
 While they can be good for larger debris, they won’t pick up smaller pieces.

 Features to Look for in a Good Broom